Why Would I Want Them Back? Wrestling With Reconciliation After Deep Hurt

 2. Embracing Grace and Mercy

 How are you living out being a conduit of grace and mercy?
 God calls us to honor Him by imitating Him.
 What does grace and mercy toward your wife look like?
 Like each of us, she is a broken person in need of God’s grace.
-(It does not mean enabling/tolerating.
-Think of the times Jesus spoke out harshly against sin, self-righteousness, and evil.)
+Grace and mercy are never the same thing as enabling or tolerating harm.
+Jesus himself spoke most harshly against sin, self-righteousness, and evil — grace was never his cover for those things.

 3. Seeking the Holy Spirit’s Guidance